phucnguyen-alva/mlproject/README.md

 ## 👤 Author

 **Nguyen Minh Phuc (Alva)**
-Michigan State University
-ADV 225/440 — Foundations of AI
 January 2026

 ---

 ## 📄 License

-This project is for educational purposes as part of MSU coursework.
+This project is for educational purposes as part of coursework.

 ---